Shitzu-Apes/ai-trader/README.md

 - Uses a separate Binance API proxy service since Cloudflare Workers IP ranges are blocked by Binance
 - Trading decisions use current market price for signals but actual DEX prices for execution
 - All state is maintained in Cloudflare KV for serverless operation
+- Uses REF Finance Smart Router API with fallback to single pool for best prices

 ## Contributing